 The odd shape of the first state is due to mares cutting away all excess metals to make it more compact and lightweight.

-It feature 2 HP ports, one on either side of the regulator, and 4 LP port, two on each side for optimum hose routing.
+It features 2 HP ports, one on either side of the regulator, and 4 LP port, two on each side for optimum hose routing.

-They also claim that no diver adjustments are necessary because the first stage deliver a constant air flow under the most extreme conditions.
+They also claim that no driver adjustments are necessary because the first stage delivers a constant air flow under the most extreme conditions.

 The second stage also has a bypass tube, which bypasses air directly to the mouthpiece on inhalation.
 This creates a vortex that keeps the diaphragm down, which makes for very sensitive and easy breathing.